akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 * django.contrib.messages – A messaging framework.
 * django.contrib.staticfiles – A framework for managing static files.

-The migrate command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your mysite/settings.py file and the database migrations shipped with the app (we’ll cover those later).
+The migrate command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your mypollingwebapp /settings.py file and the database migrations shipped with the app (we’ll cover those later).
 You’ll see a message for each migration it applies.
 If you’re interested, run the command-line client for your database and type \dt (PostgreSQL), SHOW TABLES; (MariaDB, MySQL), .tables (SQLite), or SELECT TABLE_NAME FROM USER_TABLES; (Oracle) to display the tables Django created.

 ```
 For the minimalists